learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 - `'PTRATIO'` is the ratio of students to teachers in primary and secondary schools in the neighborhood.

 #### Target
-- `MEDV`', the median value of the home.
+- `MEDV`',the median value of the home.

 - Create dataframes for features and target as shown above.